-Chart 3 and 4 - Unpaid work figures have been provided by 2018 Household, Income and Labour Dynamics in Australia (HILDA) Survey.
-Chapter 5 - The division of paid and unpaid work among couples - contains some of the data featured in this Report where it relates to gender and hours worked.
-Unpublished HILDA Survey data in relation to age groups has also been analysed for this Report.
+Chart 3 and 4 - Unpaid work figures have been provided by the 2018 Household, Income and Labour Dynamics in Australia (HILDA) Survey.
+Original HILDA Survey data in relation to age groups and paid-to-unpaid work has been analysed for this Report.
 The HILDA Survey comes out once a year.